kudobuilder/kudo.dev/content/docs/recipes/upgrade-kafka.md

 2.3.0
 ```

-In case the `inter.broker.protocol.version` matches the app version you can skip to the step 7.
+If `inter.broker.protocol.version` already matches the app version, skip to step 7.

 #### 6. Update the inter.broker.protocol.version to match the current version